 End-of-Session Auctionst the close of each Summer Session, students and faculty are invited to donate a piece of their work toward the End of Session Auction.
 Both live and silent, these auctions are held on the final Thursday of each session (Friday for session 6) in Gateway Auditorium on campus.
 End of Session Auctions are lively, fun, and full of great work.
 Proceeds benefit Haystack’s scholarship fund and studio improvements.
 Generous donations from faculty and workshop participants, as well as an engaging staff and audience, which include sessions participants, Island residents, and summer visitors, all contribute to the enjoyment and success of our End of Session Auctions!

 End of Session Auctions are free and open to the public.

 A complete listing of end-of-session auction dates and times are listed in our Summer Evening Program Series brochure, which is available each spring, prior to the start of the summer season.

 Since our founding in 1950, Haystack has helped to shape the field of contemporary craft.
 Each summer we bring together leading makers in the field with dynamic visiting artists, writers, scientists and musicians.
 The results of those interactions have had tremendous impact on how we think about craft, making and the creative process.

 For those that have attended our end-of-session summer auction’s you know how important they are for the school.

-Featuring specially made works by artists who have taught at Haystack, the auction directly benefits students and the campus studios: the proceeds from the auction support scholarships–nearly 25% who attend Haystack receive financial aid–and improvements to our award winning facility.
+Featuring specially made works by artists who have taught at Haystack, the auction directly benefits the school, students, and the campus studios.